omar-nafea/FullStack/React_Advanced/Module_2.2_RulesOfHooks&FetchingDataWithHooks.md

     }
 })
 ```
-Here, the useEffect hook is invoked initially followed by the if conditional statement.
+Here, the `useEffect` hook is invoked initially followed by the if conditional statement.
 So now, you're not breaking the rules and the code is valid.
 So let's recap on the four main rules of hooks.

-You should only call hooks from a React component function.
+- You should only call hooks from a React component function.
-You should only call hooks at the top level of a React component function.
+- You should only call hooks at the top level of a React component function.
-You are allowed to call multiple state hooks or effect hooks inside a component.
+- You are allowed to call multiple state hooks or effect hooks inside a component.
-And finally, always make these multiple hook calls in the same sequence
+- And finally, always make these multiple hook calls in the same sequence

-In React, the statement "You have to always make multiple hook calls in the same sequence" refers to the Rules of Hooks, which ensure that hooks behave predictably.
-This rule is essential because React uses the order of hook calls to associate state and effects with the correct components.
+In React, the statement *"You have to always make multiple hook calls in the same sequence"* refers to the Rules of Hooks, which ensure that hooks behave predictably.
+This rule is essential because **`React uses the order of hook calls to associate state and effects with the correct components`**.

 **Explanation**: